5 Best Home Exercise Equipment for Seniors

 #2 Endurance Cardio Walking Treadmill

-Runner up is the Endurance Cardio Walking Treadmill by Body-Solid.
-Not all treadmills are suitable for older adults, but this one has all the features you need to stay safe while you walk or jog.
-It has full-length handrails that are padded for user comfort and a built-in walking belt for added safety.
+Runner-up is the Endurance Cardio Walking Treadmill by Body-Solid.
+Not all treadmills are suitable for older adults, but this one has all the features to stay safe while walking or jogging.
+It has full-length handrails padded for user comfort and a built-in walking belt for added safety.
 It has a speed-limiting function so that the speed can only be increased by 0.1 mph increments at a time, as well as large LED displays and oversized buttons.
 Finally, it features a ramp at the end so that older adults don’t need to step down from the machine.
 This further boosts its safety profile.

 The only major consideration is its size.
-It is more difficult to transport compared to some of the other items on our list.
-This unit is best for older adults who have a basement or large space to accommodate this item.
+Compared to some of the other items on our list, it is more difficult to transport.
+This unit is best for older adults who have a basement or large space to accommodate it.

 • Professional on-site assembly is available (for a fee)

-• Versatile: can be used at increasing speeds for moderate-intensity or vigorous-intensity workouts
+• Can be used at increasing speeds for moderate-intensity or vigorous-intensity workouts

 Pros